-This morning, the co-editor of the journal joked about the confounding nature of the Israeli-Palestinian conflict: a man visited the region for a few days/weeks and declared that he would write a book about it.
-Time passes, weeks turn into months as he learns more about the conflict and declares that he would now write an article about it.
-Years later, he gives up in entirety his attempt to write about it at all, throwing his hands up in the air and admitting that the more you learn about it, the less clear it gets.
-Little did my boss know that when I had moved to Jerusalem for the first time, I’d arrived with the same thoughts of writing a book.
-And now, I wouldn’t even know where to begin.
-If there’s one thing to keep in mind, it is to not look at things in black-and-white or oversimplify .
+This morning, the co-editor narrated an anecdote about the confounding nature of the Israeli-Palestinian conflict.
+A man visited the region for a few days, the co-editor said, and declared that he would write a book about it.
+Time passes, weeks turn into months as he learns more about the conflict and now states that he would now write an article about it.
+Years later, he gives up in entirety his attempt to write about it at all, throwing up his hands in the air and admitting that the more you learn about it, the less clear it gets.
+Little did my boss know that when I had first moved to Jerusalem, I’d arrived harbouring similar thoughts of writing a book (from the perspective of an outsider, of course).
+And now I wouldn’t even know where to begin.
+If there’s one thing to keep in mind, it is to avoid the temptation to oversimplify .

 When I was last here, I lived and worked in West Jerusalem (the Jewish side), in a calm, clean area with beautiful views of the city.
-I now live in Musrara (or Morasha in Hebrew), a neighbourhood that is squarely in the middle of the East and West, between Arab and Jewish neighbourhoods.
-It takes me about the same amount of time to walk to Jaffa street, with its cafés, bars and eclectic mix of hippies, liberals, labourers and ultra-orthodox, as it does for me to walk to Damascus Gate, overflowing with people, loud chatter and the smell of kebabs.
-It’s certainly an interesting place to be!
+I now live in Musrara (Morasha in Hebrew), a neighbourhood that is squarely in the middle of the East and West, between Arab and Jewish neighbourhoods.
+It takes me about the same amount of time to walk to Jaffa street, with its cafés, bars and eclectic mix of liberals, labourers and ultra-orthodox, as it does for me to walk to Damascus Gate, overflowing with people, loud chatter and the smell of kebabs.